wasphub/RElmah/README.md

 * Cleaner JS client
 * More unit tests, with a decent, although not optimal, coverage

 You might want to have a look and see if you like what's happening, and maybe contribute with ideas or coding.
-ANd I just added a [Trello] board where I'll try to keep ideas and progress up to date.
+And I just added a [Trello] board where I'll try to keep ideas and progress up to date.

 Yeah, but... what's your goal here?
 ------